projectfluent/python-fluent/README.md

 Installation
 ------------

+python-fluent consists of two namepsace packages:

+* `fluent.syntax` - includes AST classes and parser.
+Most end users will not need this directly.
+Documentation coming soon!

+  To install:

+        pip install fluent.syntax

+* `fluent.bundle` - methods for generating translations from FTL files.
+  Documentation below.

+  To install:

-    pip install fluent
+        pip install fluent.bundle

+  (The correct version of ``fluent.syntax`` will be installed automatically)

+PyPI also contains an old `fluent` package which is an older version of just `fluent.syntax`.

 Usage
 -----

-To generate translations from this Python libary, you start with the `FluentBundle` class:
+To generate translations using ``fluent.bundle``, you start with the `FluentBundle` class:

     >>> from fluent.bundle import FluentBundle